 What is the difference between food intolerance versus food allergy?

 Food intolerances and food allergies are often confused, but these two conditions have some key differences.
-Dr. Noga Askenazi, PA Meredith Cirrincione, and their team at Advanced Allergy and Asthma Associates of the Crystal Lake and Elgin, Illinois, areas provide patients with more information about the two to help adults fully understand common similarities and differences between allergies and intolerance.
+Dr. Noga Askenazi, PA Meredith Cirrincione, and their team at Advanced Allergy & Asthma Associates S.C. of the Crystal Lake and Elgin, Illinois, areas provide patients with more information about the two to help adults fully understand common similarities and differences between allergies and intolerance.

 What are food intolerances, and what is a food allergy?